Alluxio/alluxio/docs/en/Alluxio-Storage.md

 alluxio.worker.tieredstore.level0.dirs.quota=16GB,100GB,100GB
 ```

-Note that the ordering of the quotas much match with the ordering of the paths.
+Note that the ordering of the quotas must match with the ordering of the paths.

 ## Eviction